slernercx/localdockerotel/README.md

 source delete.sh
 ```

-Experiment with various log configs in the `config.yaml` file and then rebuild container.
+Experiment with various log configs in the `config.yaml` file and then re-deploy container.